Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Related work

-Researchers in numerical analysis have proposed mitigations to the limitations of floating-point rounding, with a focus on measuring the stability of numerical calculations.
-They proposed to replace floating-point arithmetic with interval arithmetic~\cite{jaulin2001interval}, as used in our mitigations, or affine arithmetic~\cite{de2004affine}.
-Both arithmetics account for rounding errors and return an interval that contains the correct result.
-Modern systems implementing these approaches could be of use to certified robustness implementations.
-In our study, we adopt interval arithmetic with the implementation PyInterval~\cite{pyinterval} in the calculation of robustness certification.
+Research in the area of numerical analysis has proposed approaches to address the limitations of floating-point rounding, with a focus on measuring the stability of calculations.
+Proposed approaches include replacing floating-point arithmetic with interval arithmetic~\cite{jaulin2001interval} or affine arithmetic~\cite{de2004affine}.
+Both account for rounding errors and return an interval that contains the correct result.
+Singh \etal~\cite{singh2018fast, singh2019abstract} use interval arithmetic in neural network certification like what we do for our mitigation, and are sound w.r.t.~floating-point arithmetic.
+However, they use the $\ell_{\inf}$ metric in neural network certification, which avoids the influence of potential rounding errors in the calculation of the perturbation norm.
+We use the $\ell_2$ metric, and handle the impact of rounding errors in the calculation of the perturbation norm for certification in the strong threat model.
+Moreover, our mitigation can be used to make implementations of any valid certification mechanisms sound, by adopting interval arithmetic due to Theorem~\ref{thm:mitigation}.
+We adopt interval arithmetic with the implementation PyInterval~\cite{pyinterval} in the calculation of robustness certification.

+Finally, exact robustness certifications without rounding errors can be achieved under special settings.
+The exact robustness certification problem can be transformed into a mixed integer linear programming (MILP) problem~\cite{tjeng2017evaluating}, which can be solved over rational numbers without floating-point errors~\cite{applegate2007exact}.
+However to our knowledge, currently there is no work that applies exact MILP solvers to neural network robustness certification, given their very limited performance.
+Jia and Rinard~\cite{jia2020efficient} did exact certification on a special type of neural network --- binarized neural networks (BNNs), which quantize their weights and activations to be binary.
+Such approaches do not involve floating-point arithmetic, and hence are not vulnerable to floating-point errors.